FreekillRS/sudokuSolver/README.md

 # Sudoku Solver
-My solution to the Sudoku game with TKinter GUI.
+Sudoku with Step-By-Step solver and TKinter GUI.

 Finds all possible numbers for each empty slot and narrows them down until a single number remains, more messy but overall faster than backtracking.